Food Policy Forum for Change

 Strengthening food systems transformation through agroecology

-The aim of this session is to pull the agroecology-related strings together that have emerged in the UNFSS preparations and to translate them into calls to action and commitments.
-The session will provide space for various constituencies from different contexts to demonstrate how agroecology works in practice and how they overcame obstacles and limitations, share their commitments (e.g. on social media) and invite others to act.
-It will help build and strengthen multi-stakeholder coalitions to transform food systems based on agroecological principles.
+The aim of this session was to pull the agroecology-related strings together that have emerged in the UNFSS preparations and to translate them into calls to action and commitments.
+The session provided space for various constituencies from different contexts to demonstrate how agroecology works in practice and how they overcame obstacles and limitations, share their commitments (e.g. on social media) and invite others to act.
+It helped building and strengthening multi-stakeholder coalitions to transform food systems based on agroecological principles.

 The Transformative Partnership Platform (TPP) on Agroecology and its partners have organised a virtual event on 15 July, 14:00 – 16:00 CEST, to discuss policies for transitions to agroecological food systems.

 After introducing the TPP and outlining the essential role that policy plays in accomplishing the TPP’s mission, the presenters have unveiled the latest draft of “Agroecologically-conducive policies: A review of recent advances and remaining challenges” for discussion.
 The feedback collected during the discussion will be integrated into the document before final publication.